More About Our Department

 Available programs include Management Information Systems (MIS), which centers around information and computer systems; Operations Management (OPS), which helps oversee business practices and improves them; and Manufacturing Supply Chain Management (MSCM), making production processes more efficient and more productive.

-Update: New application deadline for MIS concentration and Business Analytics minor.
-Students interested in applying to the MIS concentration and Business Analytics minor for winter quarter should submit their application by 5pm, October 14, 2016.
-Students interested in adding MIS as a second College of Business and Economics major/concentration/degree for winter quarter should submit their Double Major/Concentration Form by 5pm, October 14, 2016.
+Update: New application deadline for all concentrations & minors.
+Students interested in applying to the MIS concentration, OPS concentration and Business Analytics minor for winter quarter should submit their application by 5pm, October 14, 2016.
+Students interested in adding MIS or OPS as a second College of Business and Economics major/concentration/degree for winter quarter should submit their Double Major/Concentration Form by 5pm, October 14, 2016.

 The mission of the Department of Decision Sciences is to advance and disseminate knowledge in management information systems, manufacturing and supply chain management, and quantitative methods.
 We provide high quality educational programs, publish theoretical and applied research, and serve university, professional, and community organizations.